dnsimple/dnsimple-support/content/articles/domains-es.markdown

 ---

-This article explains the requirements for .ES domain names.
+This article explains the requirements and special procedures for .ES domain names.

 ## Renewing a .ES domain